Tables report - Introduction

-In this help guide we're going to find out about the key changes and build a basic report.
+In this help guide, we're going to work through the options and build a basic report.

 When you first open Tables, you will be presented with a list of names in column 1.
 This will be the cohort you were looking at last time you ran a report.
 You can easily change the pupils by using the filters and groups at the top of the screen.